Ruffino Relais: Staying in Between the Vineyards in Tuscany, Italy

 Locanda Ruffino is open Monday to Friday for lunch, from 12 to 2 pm, and Thursday to Monday for dinner, starting from 7:30 pm.

-While I am a big fan of the Italian vegan dishes, this was probably the only thing that was not perfect to me, as there were not many vegetarian (let alone vegan) dishes to choose from.
-I only had breakfast, but I am not sure if the restaurants cater to people who do not eat the typical Tuscan food.
+While I am a big fan of the Italian vegan dishes, this was probably the only thing that was not perfect to me.
+There are some vegetarian dishes to choose from but vegans might have a harder time here.
+I am not sure if the restaurants cater to people who do not eat the typical Tuscan food.

 Traveling With Dogs